23 Latest SEO Trends that Work Always

 2. Advanced SEO Perspectives to Consider in a Content Audit

-This will display the original source HTML and the rendered HTML side by side in the View Source pane, allowing you to compare differences and assess whether or not critical content and links are actually interpreted in the rendered DOM.
+This will show the rendered HTML and the source HTML side by side in the View Source window so you can examine the differences and determine whether or not important links and information are truly interpreted in the rendered DOM.

 Step 1: